auth10/authbridge/README.md

   * Add an application as a new [scope](https://github.com/auth10/authbridge/blob/master/src/AuthBridge.Web/Web.config#L93).
 Note: `identifier` needs to match the "realm" paremeter sent by the application and the uri is the endpoint where the token will be POSTed to.
   * You can decide to use or not the attribute rule transformation engine (`useClaimsPolicyEngine`) per application.
 If you do, the rule are stored in an XML file on `App_Data`
 5. Create an ASP.NET application with Visual Studio or use the SampleRP that is part of the code and create a trust relationship with AuthBridge.
 FederationMetadata is available @ http://yourhostname/FederationMetadata/2007-06/FederationMetadata.xml

+### Deploy to the Cloud

+AuthBridge is ready to be deployed to .NET PaaS like AppHabor or Windows Azure Web Sites.
+Although currently there is an issue with Google OpenID provider and the discovery process in DotNetOpenAuth that throws an exception.

+There is no database dependency since the configuration is stored on Web.config.

 ##FAQ